-For the year ended December 31, 2020, cash provided by financing activities was \$10.4 million, primarily attributable to proceeds of \$89.7 million from borrowing on the New Revolving Credit Facility, gross proceeds of \$89.3 million from the Private Placement, partially offset by a \$142.1 million repayment of debt on the Prior Credit Facilities and on the New Revolving Credit Facility, a \$15.5 million repurchase of vested options from our former Chief Executive Officer, \$2.7 million of deferred payments related to acquisitions, \$1.4 million of capital lease payments, and \$3.6 million of costs related to the preparation for the IPO.
-On November 18, 2020, in connection with a private placement (the "Private Placement") pursuant to the Series A Preferred Stock Purchase Agreement, dated October 27, 2020, by and among the Company, the Providence Investor and the parties thereto, we had \$346.2 million of cash inflows related to the purchase of 61,006,432 shares of Series A Preferred Stock by an investor group led by the Tiger Investor (collectively, the "Private Placement Investors"), of which 45,438,756 shares were sold by certain existing stockholders for \$260.7 million, which was collected on behalf of and remitted to those stockholders.
+For the year ended December 31, 2020, cash used for financing activities was \$10.4 million, primarily attributable to proceeds of \$89.7 million from borrowing on the New Revolving Credit Facility, gross proceeds of \$89.3 million from the Private Placement, partially offset by a \$142.1 million repayment of debt on the Prior Credit Facilities and on the New Revolving Credit Facility, a \$15.5 million repurchase of vested options from our former Chief Executive Officer, \$2.7 million of deferred payments related to acquisitions, \$1.4 million of capital lease payments, and \$3.6 million of costs related to the preparation for this offering.
+In connection with the Private Placement, we had \$346.2 million of cash inflows related to the purchase of 61,006,432 shares of Series A Preferred Stock by the Private Placement Investors, of which 45,438,756 shares were sold by certain existing stockholders for \$260.7 million, which was collected on behalf of and remitted to those stockholders.
 We retained \$85.5 million, net of issuance costs, from the 15,567,676 shares of Series A Preferred Stock sold by the Company.
 We recognized non-cash charges of \$260.7 million resulting from the exchange by certain of our existing stockholders of shares of common stock for an equal amount (prior to giving effect to the reverse stock split) of shares of Series A Preferred Stock.